-- o public park, recreational facility, or community center - public library - o a grocery store of 5,000 gross interior square feet or more - o health care facility or medical clinic - o full banking services (check cashing and ATM only, does not apply) - o public school (K-12), community college, or university - o police or fire station, or post office - o retail (clothing store, or department store, or hardware store, or pharmacy)

-To receive points, the amenity must be in place at the time of application.
-Distances must be measured using a standardized radius from the development site to the target amenity.
-Points will not be given if the radius line crosses a significant physical barrier or barriers.
-Such barriers include highways, railroad tracks, regional parks, golf courses, or any other feature that significantly disrupts the pedestrian walking pattern between the development site and the amenity.
-The radius line may be struck from the corner of development site nearest the target amenity, to the nearest corner of the target amenity site.
-However, a radius line shall not be struck from the end of an entry drive or on-site access road that extends from the central portion of the site itself by 250 feet or more.
-Rather, the line shall be struck from the nearest corner of the site's central portion.
-Where an amenity such as a grocery store resides within a larger shopping complex or commercial strip, the radius line must be measured to the amenity exterior wall, rather than the site boundary.
-The resulting distance shall be reduced in such instances by 250 feet to account for close-in parking.
+Sustainable Developments 4 point Documentation requirement: Printout from the website of Google, Mapque Walkscore clearly showing project's distance relative to amenity.
+The map legible and have a clear scale and legend.
+Applications with non-contigue site addresses will need to include multiple maps showing the distance fro property address to each relevant community amenity.
+The Bank reserves discretion in determining the relevancy of the amenities and the suitability documentation in awarding points for this element. p must be ous scattered- om each s sole public park, recreational facility, or community center public library a grocery store of 5,000 gross interior square feet or more health care facility or medical clinic full banking services (check cashing and ATM only, does not app public school (K-12), community college, or university police or fire station, or post office retail (clothing store, or department store, or hardware store, or p To receive points, the amenity must be in place at the time of application. must be measured using a standardized radius from the development site amenity.
+Points will not be given if the radius line crosses a significant phy or barriers.
+Such barriers include highways, railroad tracks, regional parks courses, or any other feature that significantly disrupts the pedestrian wal between the development site and the amenity.
+The radius line may be st corner of development site nearest the target amenity, to the nearest corr target amenity site.
+However, a radius line shall not be struck from the en drive or on-site access road that extends from the central portion of the si feet or more.
+Rather, the line shall be struck from the nearest corner of th portion.
+Where an amenity such as a grocery store resides within a larger complex or commercial strip, the radius line must be measured to the amwall, rather than the site boundary.
+The resulting distance shall be reduce instances by 250 feet to account for close-in parking. pharmacy) Distances e to the target ysical barrier s, golf king pattern truck from the her of the d of an entry ite itself by 250 e site's central shopping enity exterior Project must be located within 1/3 mile radius of amenities appropriate an to the project's population.
+Points (0.50 each) will be awarded for each of eight items, up to a maximum of 2 points: